gkashmy/gkash-softpos-local-web-api/README.md

 {
     public string Username { get; set; }
     public string Password { get; set; }
-    public string CallbackURL { get; set; }
 }
 ```

 - `Username`: the login username of the Gkash SoftPOS APP.
 - `Password`: the password of the Gkash SoftPOS APP.
-- `CallbackURL`: the URL to which the response should be sent.

-The endpoint of this API: http://localhost:1234/api/Gkash/Login, you will receive status code 200 if the request is successful.
+The endpoint of this API: http://localhost:5010/api/Gkash/Login, you will receive status code 200 if the request is successful.

 ## Request Payment API - Method POST